What is a mental health assessment?

 A teenage mental health assessment is for talking about your teenage child’s thoughts, feelings and behaviour.
 It aims to look at issues that are affecting your child’s mental health and wellbeing and causing mental health problems.

-You or your child might have a specific problem in mind when your child goes to see a counsellor, psychologist or psychiatrist.
-But the first interview at least will look generally at the issues that are affecting your child’s wellbeing.
+You or your child might have a specific problem in mind when your child goes to see a GP, counsellor, psychologist or psychiatrist.
+But the first interview will look generally at the issues that are affecting your child’s wellbeing.